MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 This article focuses on this experience provided only through the Power Query user interface and how to get the most out of it.

 > [!IMPORTANT]
 > This article outlines how to create a custom function with Power Query using common transforms accessible in the Power Query user interface.
-It focuses on the core concepts to create custom functions, and links to additional articles in Power Query documenation for more information on specific transforms that are referenced in this article.
+It focuses on the core concepts to create custom functions, and links to additional articles in Power Query documentation for more information on specific transforms that are referenced in this article.

 ## Create a custom function from a table reference